Woman working on a laptop at a table in a bright home office with plants

 • You have been confined to a prison or similar institution for at least 90 days.

-How to apply for the grocery rebate
+How to apply for the future rebates similar to the grocery rebate

-Additional tips for maximizing your grocery rebate
+Additional tips for maximizing your benefits

 • Ensure you file your taxes on time every year to receive the quarterly payments.